mesosphere/dcos-docs-site/pages/dkp/dispatch/1.2/tutorials/ci_tutorials/logging/index.md

 ![Failed Generate Pipeline Status](images/failed-generate-pipeline-status.png)

-Clicking on the `Details` hyperlink would lead you to pipeline log page that gives an error which is identical to above render error.
+Selecting the `Details` hyperlink leads you to pipeline log page that gives an error which is identical to above render error.
 Fix the `tests` array to reflect the correct task name and push the changes.

 This should resolve the compile time error.
 Next, examine the runtime errors